czbiohub-sf/cerebra/paper/paper.md

 We should stress that `find-aa-mutations` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
-Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq [Huang:2017].
+Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq [@Huang:2017].
 For example, if a read picks up a variant in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.
 Thus we report all possible spliceforms; determining the spliceform landscape of an individual cell from scRNA-seq is outside the scope of this project.

-We tested `find-aa-mutations` on a set of high-quality reference-grade VCF files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle).
+We tested `find-aa-mutations` on a set of high-quality reference-grade VCF files from the [Genome in a Bottle consortium](https://www.nist.gov/programs-projects/genome-bottle) [@GiaB_orig, @GiaB_adnl].
 Each of the seven VCF files was quite large, (~2GB) and `cerebra` was run on standard hardware (MacBook Pro, 2.5GHz quad-core processor, 16 GB RAM).
 `cerebra` processed the seven files in 44 minutes, see *Figure 2*.
 The Genome in a Bottle VCFs are much larger than the VCFs generated by a typical sequencing experiment; we thought it prudent to assess performance on a more realistic set of input files.
-We thus obtained VCFs from a single-cell RNA-seq study conducted on lung adenocarcinoma patient samples [maynard:2020].
+We thus obtained VCFs from a single-cell RNA-seq study conducted on lung adenocarcinoma patient samples [@Maynard:2020].
 The carcinoma VCFs are much smaller, on the order of megabytes rather than gigabytes.
 Alignment was done with STAR and variant calling was performed with GATK HaplotypeCaller.
 The results are shown in *Figure 2* -- `cerebra` clocks in at 34 minutes for the set of 100 VCFs.